PCarpenter626/Final_Project_School_Data/README.md

 # Final_Project_School_Data

 # Data, Math, Data.
-This project collects the Quarterly Math test scores of the students at a Texas Middle School.
+This project collects the quarterly Math test scores of the students at a Texas Middle School.
 From these scores, an analysis will be performed on the students primarily focusing on the achievement levels of two of the schools sub-populations, Black and Hispanic students.
 At the end of this analysis, we will be able to determine which Sub-Population performed the best and use this data to plan for the next steps for each Sub-Population as they prepare for their State Assessment.

 # Pre-Requisits
-Requirements for the software and other tools to run
+Requirements for the software and other tools to run:

 - Tableau
 - Google Slides